 This is responsible to orchestrate what microservices or docker containers need to be run on which pods.
 It can be resource criteria such as CPU or RAM.

-Remember, as a good principle of a robust platform, always have more than one master which ensure robustness and redundancy.
+Remember, as a good principle of a robust platform, always have more than one master which ensures robustness and redundancy.

-We can also use Kubernetes to roll new updates, and reboot a container if something crashes.
-The way update are handles there is no downtime.
+We can also use Kubernetes to roll new updates and reboot a container if something crashes.
+The way updates are handles there is no downtime.

 I hope this article is useful and it helps.
 In the next article, I will focus on the deployment of the Kubernetes master and two nodes using Ansible.
 We will also see how to build two masters and three workers.